LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 "fixed-step" mode (*note: fixed-step mode is currently required for the slow time scale in the MRIStep module*).
-This mode is typically used for debugging purposes, for verification against hand-coded Runge-Kutta methods, or for problems where the time steps should be chosen based on other problem-specific information.
+This mode is typically used for debugging purposes, for verification against hand-coded Runge--Kutta methods, or for problems where the time steps should be chosen based on other problem-specific information.
 In this mode, all internal time step adaptivity is disabled: